m0loch/DeBridger/readme.md

 - if the user adds a VIP to the trolls list (i.e.: a moderator) then loads a page containing a post quoting said user, but no full post from them, the quoted message will be purged.

 ## Change Log
+- 0.4.9
+  * support for substituting posts with HTML rather than plain text

 - 0.4.8
   * avoid censoring posts from VIPs